factor/factor/basis/compiler/cfg/register-allocation/chordal/README.md

 CFG carries fresh nursery addresses through an integer phi and explicitly collects before returning the selected object.
 Both exact pointer-identity checks pass; disabling companion-base construction makes both fail.

+Graph ordering and certification are checked against independent scan/clique oracles over all 64 undirected four-vertex graphs.
+Coalescing tests include a blocked phi affinity unlocked by a two-color exchange, an exchange that would lose more affinities than it gains, and copy chains whose representation changes must remain distinct.